Flood Advisory issued for Essex by NWS - News Break

 Flood Advisory issued for Essex by NWS

-Effective: 2021-07-08 19:49:00 EDT Expires: 2021-07-09 02:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-08 17:55:00 EDT Expires: 2021-07-08 19:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Essex The National Weather Service in Wakefield has issued a * Flood Advisory for Southeastern Essex County in east central Virginia King and Queen County in east central Virginia Richmond County in east central Virginia Southeastern Westmoreland County in east central Virginia Lancaster County in eastern Virginia Northwestern Mathews County in eastern Virginia Middlesex County in eastern Virginia Northumberland County in eastern Virginia Northern Gloucester County in southeastern Virginia * Until 145 AM EDT. * At 942 PM EDT, Doppler radar and automated rain gauges indicated heavy rain.
+Target Area: Essex The National Weather Service in Upton has issued a * Flood Advisory for Southern Fairfield County in southern Connecticut Bergen County in northeastern New Jersey Northeastern Essex County in northeastern New Jersey Eastern Passaic County in northeastern New Jersey Rockland County in southeastern New York Central Westchester County in southeastern New York * Until 915 PM EDT. * At 615 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Gloucester Courthouse, Warsaw, Kilmarnock, Urbanna, Robley, Callao, Fair Port, King And Queen Court House, Deltaville, Lancaster, White Stone, Morattico, Jamaica, Church View, Saluda, Farnham, Sharps, Glenns, Heathsville and Center Cross.
-Additional rainfall amounts of 1 to 2 inches are expected over the area.
+Between 1 and 3 inches of rain have fallen. * Some locations that will experience flooding include Yonkers, Paterson, Stamford, Norwalk, Passaic, White Plains, Wayne, Bloomfield, Hackensack, Port Chester, Bergenfield, Paramus, Ossining, Ridgewood, New Canaan, Monsey, Rutherford, Nanuet, Rye and Ramsey.
+Additional rainfall amounts up to 1 inch are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0